Jacquais/CustomPowerIndex/README.md

-# EthansPowerIndex
+# CustomPowerIndex
-SPI with Ethans Formulas
+SPI with formulas created by Jack Sullivan and Ethan Hurwitz